 Thirteen years ago, I became very serious about my physical health.
 I started to exercise and eat better and lost over 100 pounds over a period of three years.
-I didn’t follow diet programs or plans.
-I researched food and simply began to move my body, and changed some very unhealthy behavior.
+I didn’t follow diet programs or plans, I researched food and simply began to move my body.
+I changed some very unhealthy behavior.
 It was hard, but that’s a story for another time.
 What I want to focus on in this piece is what I learned about food.
 It really boils down to:

 - Food is preventative medicine.

 - Eating real, nutrient dense food helps alleviate health conditions.